fluldev/boltzi/doc/object_naming_language.md

 of the objects.
 A name of an object is structured like a function call.
 It consists out of the property name followed by parameters seperated by commata.
-This specific string can be embedded within a diffrent string which identifies the object in the file.
+This specific string can be embedded within a different string which identifies the object in the file.

 ## Types of Boundaries